tpokorra/user_cas/README.md

 DEPENDENCIES
 -------------------

-* ownCloud 10.0.0 or higher
+* ownCloud 10.0.0 to 10.0.7 and Nextcloud 13.0.0 to 13.0.3
 * PHP >= 5.6, PHP 7.0 or 7.1 if possible
-* [Composer Dependency Manager](https://getcomposer.org/), if you want to install via GIT.
+* Optional: [Composer Dependency Manager](https://getcomposer.org/), if you want to install via GIT.

-This app does not require a standalone version of jasig’s/apereo’s phpcas any longer.
-The library is shipped within composer dependencies or in the archive file you downloaded.
-Although you can configure to use your own version of jasig’s/apereo’s phpcas library later on.
+This app does not require a standalone version of jasig’s/apereo’s phpCAS any longer.
+The library is shipped within composer dependencies, in the archive file you downloaded or the Market/App-Store version if used.
+Although you can configure to use your own version of jasig’s/apereo’s phpCAS library later on.

-STEPS
+GIT: STEPS
 -----

 1. Git clone/copy the downloaded `user_cas` folder into the ownCloud's apps folder and make sure to set correct permissions for your Webserver.